pshenmic/platform-cli/README.md

 * Create data contract
 * Masternode Vote Manual (for voting on any contested documents, no just DPNS one)

-The tool initially built to allow pshenmic.dev DFO make operations (JS Dash SDK is not feature-complete), but can be used by anyone to simply make transactions in the network without messing around with any UI interfaces.
+The tool initially built to allow pshenmic.dev DFO to make operations (JS Dash SDK is not feature-complete), but can be used by anyone to simply make transactions in the network without messing around with any UI interfaces.

 Any nice or missing features can be proposed by anyone via submitting an issue in the GitHub repository